Accountability

 Q: Who is eligible for assistance from the Colorado Healing Fund (CHF)?

-A: Colorado Healing Fund (CHF) was established to help victims of mass casualty crime in Colorado.
+A: CHF was established to help victims of mass casualty crime in Colorado.
 This is federally defined as a criminal act in which four or more people, selected indiscriminately, are killed.
 This does not include the perpetrator(s).
 Relatives of the victims who were killed and individuals who were injured in the criminal act are given priority for CHF assistance.
 The CHF Board of Directors also has the discretion to extend assistance to others impacted by the criminal act, such as witnesses and the community at-large.

 How does CHF Help?